Startup Project

 Context

-The business idea started as an award search + trip planner; feedback from mentors revealed the real challenge (and subscription risk) lives in the decisions users make between trips.
+The business idea started as an award-search and trip planner.
+Feedback from mentors revealed the real challenge, and the subscription risk, lives in the decisions users make between trips.

 "Help me decide where I can go and what to do next with my points."